 Dr. Kappas named the ends of his scale "Emotional" and "Physical".
 Physically suggestible minds tend to process input in a literal fashion and emotionally suggestible minds tend to be more analytical and prefer a more indirect approach.
 No one is 100% in either direction.
 We all fall somewhere along the scale, though some have stronger indications in one direction or the other.
 Measuring these differences is the Kappasinian approach to suggestibility, hypnotherapy and Kappasinian hypnosis.

 In the Kappasinian system, a "Physical" is someone with a strong linkage between mind and body.
 A physical person tends to take in information in a very literal sense.
 They tend to use more words to communicate an idea.
 The Physical uses the physical body as a defense to protect emotions, needs physical touch, sex equals love, hates rejection, acts before thinking, has a hard time letting go of relationships, not concerned how others see them, speaks inferentially but hears literally, family-oriented.
+A Physical "is a body", where an Analytical "has a body".

 An "Emotional" might be more clearly called an "Analytical".
 More compartmentalized, an emotional tends to communicate in a more inferential way.
 They tend to have a perceived separation between mind and body.
 Some of the traits of an Emotional are: puts emotions first to protect the body, suppresses feelings, worries how others see them, needs alone time, sex equals romance, work-oriented, talks literally, but hears inferentially, thinks before acting, quiet, doesn't like crowds, ends relationships easily.
+An Analytical "has a body", where a Physical "is a body".

 If you have ever read "Men are from Mars and Women are from Venus", though the author was targeting some perceived societal differences in a popular way, the book would likely have been more accurate from a Kappasinian perspective if it was titled "Emotionals are from Mars and Physicals are from Venus".
 These differences are not based upon sex, 50% of men are Emotionals and 50% are Physicals, the same goes for women.